FitCLIP: Refining Large-Scale Pretrained Image-Text Models for Zero-Shot Video Understanding Tasks: Related Work

-\paragraph{Visual-Language Pretraining.} Pretraining visual models with natural language became a popular learning strategy in the image domain \cite{mori1999image, srivastava2012multimodal, joulin2016learning, Desai_2021_CVPR, clip}.
-The idea of matching images with text corpora dates back to the late 90s when Mori and et al. trained models to predict nouns and adjectives from image-text pairs \cite{mori1999image}.
+\textbf{Visual-Language Pretraining.} Pretraining visual models with natural language became a popular learning strategy in the image domain \cite{mori1999image,srivastava2012multimodal,joulin2016learning,Desai_2021_CVPR,clip}.
+The idea of matching images with text dates back to the late 90s when Mori \etal{} trained models to predict nouns and adjectives from image-text pairs \cite{mori1999image}.
 Others modernized this idea using large-scale datasets to train CNNs \cite{joulin2016learning}.
-However, only recently, Radford et al. took this idea to the next level \cite{clip}.
+However, only recently, Radford \etal{} took this idea to the next level \cite{clip}.
 They trained CLIP, a dual image-text encoder, with more than 400M images and text descriptions using a contrastive objective \cite{infonce}.
-Our work builds upon CLIP and aims to preserve its knowledge (and zero-shot capabilities) while adapting it to video use-cases.
+Our work builds upon CLIP and adapts it to video use-cases while preserving its zero-shot capabilities.

 Video-language pretraining also gained traction in the video space.
 Despite the progress, it has been hard for video-language methods to compete in zero-shot settings with image-language pre-trained models.
 We argue this is due to the limited availability of videos with clean (and aligned) natural language supervision.
 For instance, Frozen in Time~\cite{frozen_in_time} trains a transformer-based architecture on the WebVid dataset, which contains 2.5M humanly curated video-title pairs.
 The dataset is at least two orders of magnitude smaller than the dataset to pre-train CLIP~\cite{clip}.
 The importance of large and diverse data emerges when we compare Frozen in Time with CLIP in zero-shot video tasks.
 Others \cite{howto100m,mil_nce} have trained with the relatively larger HowTo100M dataset, which contains 100M unaligned video-text pairs.
 Still, the zero-shot capabilities of these models remain subpar to what CLIP can provide.
 Our approach, FitCLIP, leverages the WebVid dataset \cite{frozen_in_time} as a rich source to adapt CLIP for zero-shot video understanding tasks.